 NOAA Weather Radio

 NOAA weather radios are the best way to receive warnings from the National Weather Service.
 By using a NOAA weather radio, you can receive continuous updates on all the weather conditions in your area.
 The range of these radios depends on where you live, but the average range is 40 miles.
-The radios are sold in many stores.
 The National Weather Service recommends buying a radio with a battery backup (in case the power goes off) and a tone-alert feature that automatically sounds when a weather watch or warning is issued.

 Sighting a Funnel Cloud